infoweb-internet-solutions/yii2-cms-analytics/README.md

 ```

 Go to [Google analytics](https://www.google.com/analytics/), open your property and get your 'Profile ID'

 (It is the number at the end of the URL starting with p: https://www.google.com/analytics/web/#home/a11345062w43527078pXXXXXXXX/)

-Add the 'Profile ID' to your
+Add the 'Profile ID' to your params

 ```php
 return [